 - Physical or mental abuse

-- Natural disasters such as earthquakes or floods
+- Natural disasters such as tornadoes or floods

 - The sudden death of a parent or other loved one

 Symptoms of PTSD in children